henriquesml/henriquesml/README.md

   <em>
     I'm Henrique, I'm majoring in <b>Software Engineering</b>, Univille</a>.
     A passionate about all layers of <b>Software Development</b> and a <b>UI/UX Enthusiast</b>&nbsp;<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="30px">
-    I currently work as a Full Stack Developer in the Euax group
   </em>
 </p>